 Almost every municipality in the country is making a push for alternate modes of transportation.
 More and more bike paths are being built.
 Sidewalks are being widened.
-Community shuttle buses are popping up in towns where car congestion and parking (or lack thereof) has reached critical mass and if you haven’t been on a public bus lately, you might be pleasantly surprised.
+Community shuttle buses are popping up in towns where car congestion and parking (or lack thereof) have reached critical mass and if you haven’t been on a public bus lately, you might be pleasantly surprised.

 Leaving the car at home makes a whole lot of financial and environmental sense if you can manage it.
-Here are nine alternative ways to make a short trip — to the store, to a friends’, to the beach, etc. and save.
+Here are nine alternative ways to make a short trip to the store, to a friend’s, to the beach, etc. and save.
 (Alternative ways to commute is a topic unto itself, which we will broach another day)